Peter-Rambeck/CA3BackEnd/README.md

 5. Create the new database on your droplet
 6. Change REMOTE_USER & REMOTE_PW in Travis for Tomcat deploy.
 7. In SetupTestUsers.
-Change user & admin credentials to generete users in a startup database.
+Change user & admin credentials to generate users in a startup database.

 ## Usage:
 In HttpUtil are two methods designed to easily 'Fetch' from different external servers.